 The amount of water used to dissolve the lye plays a crucial role in the soap-making process.
-It affects how quickly your soap thickens (reaches "trace"), when you can cut it, and how fast it dries (cures).
-This amount is typically expressed as a percentage, representing the ratio of water to the total weight of oils/fats in your recipe.
+It affects how quickly your soap thickens (reaches "trace"), when you can cut it, how fast it dries (cures), and how hard the finished bar will be.

-While you can use water percentages within the range of 22% to 40%, we recommend choosing a higher percentage (above 33%) if you’re new to soap making.
-A larger amount of water gives you more time to work with your soap before it reaches trace and is more forgiving in case of errors or delays.
+If you’re new to soap making, we suggest starting closer to the upper limit of the above ranges (lower limit in the case of [lye concentration]).
+A larger amount of water gives you more time to work with your soap before it reaches trace and is more forgiving if errors or delays occur.

-Even for experienced soap makers, a higher water percentage is recommended when:
+Even for experienced soap makers, a higher water content is recommended when:

 If part of the lye does not react with the oils and remains in the soap after the saponification, the resulting soap can be caustic and harsh to the skin.
 To prevent this, most soapmakers use an excess of oils and fats in their recipes - more than the amount theoretically required to react with the lye.
 This process is called superfatting.
 You may also hear the term "Lye discount", which is essentially the same concept.